syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays the **Area Chart**.
+The following screenshot displays **area chart**:

 ![](Chart-Types_images/Chart-Types_img10.png)

-## Step Area Chart
+## Step area chart

-**Step Area** chart is similar to the regular area chart except for a straight line tracing the shortest path between the data points.
-The values are connected by continuous vertical and horizontal lines forming a step like progression.
+The **step area** chart is similar to the regular area chart except for a straight line tracing the shortest path between the data points.
+The values are connected by continuous vertical and horizontal lines to form a step like progression.

 {% highlight html %}